-- 1) Physics of granular matter and its geophysical application (impact, fracturing, pattern formation etc.) - 2) Biophysics - 3) Material sciences of earthquakes and faults - 4) Measurement methods for soft matter characterization and environmental study - 5) Physics of fluids and multiphase systems and its application to nature
+- 1) Physics of granular matter and its geophysical application (impact, fracturing, pattern formation etc.) - 2) Biophysics - 3) Measurement methods for soft matter characterization and environmental study - 4) Physics of fluids and multiphase systems and its application to nature

 Various complex phenomena occurring on the surface of the Earth and planetary bodies result from the complicated combinations of material behaviors such as fluidization, solidification, and self organization.
 We are striving to reveal the fundamental processes governing these natural complex phenomena.
-Examples include, planetary surface terrain, origin of life, earthquake rupture dynamics.
-Development of the measurement techniques and experimental apparatus for various soft materials is also investigated in this group.
+Examples include, planetary surface terrain, origin of life, and fluid-related phenomena Development of the measurement techniques and experimental apparatus for various soft materials is also investigated in this group.

-Department of Space Science Laser Engineering) Members Mitsuo NAKAI (Professor), Youichi SAKAWA (Associate Professor)
+Department of Space Science Laser Astrophysics Group (Institute of Laser Engineering) Mitsuo NAKAI (Professor), Youichi SAKAWA (Associate Professor)